Javascript is required

 • Thermal and Fluid Dynamics

-Research in computational and experimental thermofluid sciences, including convection and conduction modeling, multiphase and turbulent flow analysis, phase change processes, and heat transfer in porous or composite media.
+Research in computational and experimental thermofluid sciences, including convection and conduction modelling, multiphase and turbulent flow analysis, phase change processes, and heat transfer in porous or composite media.

 • Dynamic Loading, Impact, and Seismic Analysis